KRS-One: Stop the Violence Movement

-The Stop the Violence Movement was formed by KRS-One in 1988/1989 in response to violence in the hip hop and black communities.
+The Stop the Violence Movement was formed by KRS-One in 1988/1989 in response to violence in the hip-hop and black communities.

 During a concert by Boogie Down Productions and Public Enemy, a young fan was killed in a fight.
 Coming soon after the shooting death of his friend and fellow BDP member Scott La Rock, KRS-One was galvanized into action and formed the Stop the Violence Movement.
-Composed of some of the biggest stars in contemporary East Coast hip hop, the movement released a single, "Self Destruction", in 1989, with all proceeds going to the National Urban League.
+Composed of some of the biggest stars in contemporary East Coast hip-hop, the movement released a single, "Self Destruction", in 1989, with all proceeds going to the National Urban League.
 A music video was created, and a VHS cassette entitled Overcoming Self-Destruction – The Making of the Self-Destruction Video was also released.

 "Self-Destruction" was produced by KRS-One and D-Nice of Boogie Down Productions (Hank Shocklee of the Bomb Squad is credited as an associate producer).

 Temple of Hip Hop

 The Temple of Hip Hop is a ministry, archive, school, and society (M.A.S.S.) founded by KRS-One.
 Its goal is to maintain and promote Hip Hop Kulture.
+Another goal of the Temple of Hip Hop is to finance educational centers which store archives and host lectures devoted to hip-hop culture.

-The Temple of Hip Hop maintains that hip hop is a genuine political movement, religion, and culture.
+The Temple of Hip Hop maintains that hip-hop is a genuine political movement, religion, and culture.
 It calls on all fans to celebrate Hip Hop Appreciation Week on the third week of May each year.
-It encourages DJs and MCs to teach people about the culture of hip hop and to write more socially conscious songs, and radio stations to play more socially conscious hip hop.
+It encourages DJs and MCs to teach people about the culture of hip-hop and to write more socially conscious songs, and radio stations to play more socially conscious hip-hop.

+KRS-One describes hip-hop as a metaphysical principle, "an energy, a consciousness, it is an awareness, it is a behavior, it is an attitude, that's what hip-hop is.

+KRS-One asserted that due to hip-hop's intangible nature, it cannot be documented using conventional historical methods.
+He argued that approaching history from a physical perspective confines individuals to their color, ethnicity, and race.
+Instead, he advocated for examining history from the standpoint of first causes and origins, allowing for a departure from physical constraints and a focus on ideas rather than tangible matter.

 Hip Hop History Month (November), founded by the Universal Zulu Nation, is also recognized.

-September 11 comments

-In 2004, KRS said during a panel discussion hosted by The New Yorker magazine that "we cheered when 9/11 happened".
-His comment was criticized by many sources, including the New York Daily News, which called him an "anarchist" and said that "If Osama bin Laden ever buys a rap album, he'll probably start with a CD by KRS-One."

-KRS responded with an editorial written for AllHipHop.com, stating:

-In late 2005, KRS was featured alongside Public Enemy's Chuck D on the remix of the song "Bin Laden" by Immortal Technique and DJ Green Lantern, which blames American neo-conservatives, the Reagan Doctrine, and U.S. President George W. Bush for the World Trade Center attacks, and indicates a parallel to the devaluation, destruction, and violence of urban housing project communities.

-On April 29, 2007, KRS-One again defended his statements on the September 11 attacks when asked about them during an appearance on Hannity's America on the Fox News network.
-He stated that he meant that people cheered that the establishment had taken a hit, not that people were dying or had died.
-He also discussed, among other things, the Don Imus scandal and the use of profanity in hip-hop.